 In addition, it provides emergency travel-related benefits such as emergency medical evacuation (much needed if you like to go hiking / trekking in the wild), travel delay, and lost checked luggage.

 Overall, Lamma Island is a great destination for a day trip from Hong Kong.
-Whether you’re looking to relax on the beach, hike through beautiful green forests, or sample some of the island’s delicious seafood, there’s something for everyone on this sleepy yet charming island!
+Whether you’re looking to relax on the beach, hike through beautiful green forests, or sample some of the island’s delicious seafood, this sleepy yet charming island is sure to deliver!

 Looking for more Hong Kong travel tips?
 You may also like: